• Skip to primary navigation

 How to make La Peperonata - step by step

-Add 1 tablespoon of olive oil to a saute pan or deep skillet on a medium heat.
+Add 1 tbsp of olive oil to a saute pan or deep skillet on a medium heat.
 Once hot, add the onion and whole garlic cloves and saute, stirring often until the onion has softened (about 5 minutes) (photos 1 & 2).

 Add the sliced bell peppers and stir to coat in the oil.
 Cover the pan with a lid and cook the peppers for 25 minutes until tender but not completely soft (photos 3 & 4).